All about Double Vision (Diplopia) »

 - A supranuclear injury that occurs due to hemorrhage, stroke, tumor or mass, trauma, multiple sclerosis, hydrocephalus, syphilis, Wernicke’s encephalopathy, and neurodegenerative disease.

-Transient diplopia: What causes double vision that comes and goes?
+Transient diplopia: What causes diplopia that comes and goes?

 Decompensated phoria, convergence or divergence insufficiency, myasthenia gravis, spasm of accommodation, cyclic esotropia, and superior oblique myokymia causes double vision that comes and goes i.e. Transient diplopia.